 The United Arab Emirates (UAE) is a federation of seven states that has grown from a quiet backwater to one of the Middle East's most important economic centres.

-Though traditionally conservative, the UAE is one of the most liberal countries in the Gulf, with other cultures and beliefs generally tolerated.
-Politically it remains authoritarian, however.
+Although traditionally conservative and authoritarian in government, the UAE is one of the most liberal countries in the Gulf, with other cultures and beliefs generally tolerated.

 Relations with neighbouring Iran have been tense because of an ongoing territorial dispute over Gulf islands.
 The UAE was one of only three countries to recognise Taliban rule in Afghanistan.